deathcap/kb-bindings/README.md

 #### ctl.down.on(binding, function(){})

 Emits when the binding state changes to down.
-Note this event is only emitted when the state changes (unlike the DOM keydown event it does _not_ continuously emit as the key is held down).
+Note this event is only emitted when the state changes (unlike the DOM `keydown` event it does _not_ continuously emit as the key is held down).

-The event name is the binding, for example:
+The event name is the binding name, for example:

     ctl.down.on('inventory', function() { ... });